“…and everything we today call New Keynesian economics is actually a version of monetarism that dates back to David Hume.” (Roger Farmer)

 This blog connects to the AXEC Project which applies a superior method of economic analysis.
 The following comments have been posted on selected blogs as catalysts for the ongoing Paradigm Shift.
 The comments are brought together here for information.
 The full debates are directly accessible via the Blog-References.
 Scrap the lot and start again―that is what a Paradigm Shift is all about.
 Time to make economics a science.

-Occasional X: How it works (CDXXXI)
+Occasional X: How it works (CDL)

 #Economics#AllYouNeedToKnow